smashingboxes/smashing_docs/README.md

 ## Setting a template

-If you copied the code from above, SmashingDocs will look for a template file located in `smashing_docs/template.md`
+If you used the auto-installer or copied the code from above, SmashingDocs will look for a template file located in `smashing_docs/template.md`

 This template may be customized to fit your needs.